nodegit/nodegit/TESTING.md

 npm run generateMissingTests
 ```

+>You should have run already `npm install .` or it will complain about
+> missing `nodegit-promise` or suchlike

 This will make the file `generate/output/missing-tests.json` which will contain info for tests or files that are currently missing.

 From this file you can find fields and functions that don't have any tests yet and pick one to work on.